cghimire/Bank-Marketing-Data-Mining/README.md

 ![alt text](https://github.com/cghimire/Bank-Marketing-Data-Mining/blob/master/Figures/AccuracyVsTreeSize.png "Accuracy Vs Treesize")

 *This figure shows Effect of increasing tree count on accuracy in Random Forest Model*.

+I performed three different classification models to classify whether a customer would open a bank account or not.
+Based on the model build for this project, Decision Tree and Random Forest model are more accurate to predict the output.
+The Random Forest model is a recommended model for this classification problem.

+Since I have been using different data mining techniques, I am expecting the proposed classification models are powerful to predict the output.
+However, the proposed methods has some limitations.
+It is not feasible to study all the variables in detail, which might be interesting to predict the output, because of time limitation.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
 I would like to thank some special peoples who helped me a lot on this project.My terrific professor, Dr. Xinlian Liu, encouraged me to start this